Letter from the Chair and Program Directors

 Welcome to Radiology!

-On behalf of the faculty, we would like to welcome you to the Department of Radiology and the Texas Tech University HSC-El Paso Residency Program in Diagnostic Radiology and the Diagnostic Imaging Fellowship.
+On behalf of the faculty, we would like to welcome you to the Texas Tech University HSC-El Paso Residency Program in Diagnostic Radiology and the Diagnostic Imaging Fellowship.
 Texas Tech has a distinguished history in residency training and the beginning of the radiology training program in 2008 was a most welcomed addition.
-The residency training program is divided into the specialty radiology sections of Abdominal Imaging, Angiography and Interventional Radiology, Chest Radiology, Diagnostic Ultrasound, Emergency Radiology, Magnetic Resonance Imaging, Mammography, Musculoskeletal Radiology, Neuroradiology, Nuclear Radiology, Pediatric Radiology, and Radiation Physics.
-The residents rotate through these sub-specialty areas and work closely with faculty members who have established expertise in these disciplines.
+The residency training program is divided into specialty radiology sections of Abdominal Imaging, Angiography and Interventional Radiology, Breast Imaging, Diagnostic Ultrasound, Emergency Radiology, Musculoskeletal Radiology, Neuroradiology, Nuclear Radiology, Pediatric Radiology, Radiation Physics, and Thoracic Radiology.
+Technical modalities of CT, MRI, and Ultrasound are incorporated into many of the subspecialty sections.
+Residents rotate through the sub-specialty areas and work closely with faculty members who have established expertise in these disciplines.
+The program is now approved for expansion to 12 residents and will have 10 residents and 1 imaging fellow for 2013-2014.
+The same is anticipated for 2014-15.

-The imaging department at UMC just completed a substantial expansion in June 2012 with new facilities for emergency radiology to the west with a dual energy CT scanner, a new outpatient radiology section to the east, and a new 3.0T MRI in the center section.
-New radiology offices and the Radiology Founders’ library and conference room will be dedicated in July 2012.
+The imaging department at UMC just completed a substantial expansion in June 2012 with new facilities for emergency radiology to the west end of the medical center with a dual energy CT scanner in the trauma suite.
+A new outpatient radiology section to the east accommodates ultrasound and fluoroscopy.
+Between the two are nuclear medicine, a new 3.0T MRI, and the interventional radiology suite to be installed in 2014 in the center section.
+New offices and teaching space include the Radiology Founders’ Library and Conference Room.
 The El Paso Children’s Hospital opened in February 2012.
 Its imaging department adjoins the new UMC adult outpatient radiology section and is an integral part of the training program.
+Additional expansion is anticipated in biplane angiography and PET-CT.

 The training program is designed to enable residents and fellows to acquire and demonstrate the knowledge, skills, and judgment necessary for competence in the practice of Radiology.
 This is primarily achieved by involvement in clinical case management under direct supervision and guidance of the faculty.
 Formal teaching supplements this educational process by providing lectures, demonstrations and conferences as well as electronic teaching aids.